-Here’s a simple strategy for getting paid fairly for the work you do as a professional….every step of the way.
+Here’s a simple strategy for getting paid fairly for the advice you give….and I mean getting paid for ALL the advice you give…every step of the way.

-When you think about it there are broadly three possible parts to any client project:
+There are broadly three possible parts to any client work:

-You could paraphrase these three steps as “Eat; Pray; Love”
+Let’s think of these three aspects as “Eat; Pray; Love“

-Not enough financial advisers value themselves sufficiently to be confident of charging fee’s at the outset of a client engagement – yet that is how you ensure that “eat”.
+Not enough financial advisers value themselves sufficiently to be confident of charging fee’s at the outset of a client engagement – yet that is how you should ensure that you can “eat”.

 When a client engages an adviser both parties should recognize that there is immense value in providing an objective assessment – a plan – for the client.
 The client is then free to do as they wish with that plan once it is delivered, however, value has been provided whether the client chooses to use the advice or not.

-By not charging for your time, skill and expertise when you provide the Plan you cannot “eat” as an adviser.
+By not charging for time, skill and expertise when providing the Plan an adviser cannot “eat” reliably and regularly.

 The second possible area of work that an adviser may be able to do for a client is the Implementation phase.
-And this is where an adviser will often work on commission, or a success fee, or variable project fee….this is where you “pray” that the work can be completed and you can get paid.
+And this is where many adviser work on commission, or a success fee, or variable project fee or anticipated AUM trail fees….this is where they “pray” that the work can be completed and they can get paid.

 Lastly, a financial adviser can be rewarded for an entirely different type of work on behalf of a client – that of providing ongoing service and support.
-Or “love“, if you follow the whimsical analogy.
+Or “love“, if we tease out the whimsical theme.